jkseppan/htexpr/README.md

 transformed into camel-case (`rowSpan`).
 The `map_tag` and `map_attribute` keyword arguments override these defaults.

-The expression must be evaluated with the built-in `eval` function to be effective.
-If the code references free variables, ensure that there are bindings in scope at the time of evaluation.
+The expression must be evaluated with its `eval` method to be effective, with suitable bindings for all variables referenced (including imports of `dash_html_components as html`, etc.)  A convenience method that captures the globals and locals in the calling environment is `run`.

 Syntax